sofiamoniz/RI2nd/README.md

 ##### All the results (Weighted Index, document IDs mapping and Ranking) are stored in the "results" folder

-##### The table with the Evaluation metrics can be found in the "results" folder, in the file table_evaluation.pdf
+##### The table with the Evaluation metrics can be found in the "results" folder, in the file table_evaluation.xlsx